ionzero/vouchsafe/vouchsafe-specification-v1.3.md

 * Enforce strict validation of all required claims by token type.
 * Reject tokens with malformed or duplicate `jti` values.
 * Limit the depth of delegation chains to prevent resource exhaustion.
-* Treat tokens with expired `exp` fields as invalid.
+* Treat tokens with expired `exp` claim as invalid.
 * Reject revocation tokens that conflict or ambiguously overlap with valid vouches.

 Vouchsafe tokens cannot form recursive or speculative trust chains.
 Because